cloudmesh/cloudmesh1/doc/source/bib.rst

 References
 ============

+We have written a number of articles that lead up to the development of cloudmesh.
+A paper at XSEDE14 which is forthcomming will summarize a number of selected features of cloudmesh that can be found in more detail in this documentation.
+However it also shows some ongoing developments.
+We will add a technical report that is a precursor to this article here soon.

 * General FutureGrid: [1]_ [5]_
 * Cloud Comparison: [3]_
 * Rain and Image Management: [2]_ [7]_ [8]_ [9]_